shanqyeet/data-sql/PITCHME.md

 ### Basically some popular RDMS are....

-1. SQLite - A very powerful, embedded relational database management system
+1. SQLite
-2. MySQL - The most popular and commonly used RDBMS
+2. MySQL
-3. The most advanced, SQL-compliant and open-source objective-RDBMS
+3. PostgresQL

+To understand the differences, check [this](https://www.digitalocean.com/community/tutorials/sqlite-vs-mysql-vs-postgresql-a-comparison-of-relational-database-management-systems) out.

 *there is also a NoSQL.. but #DYOR*